tracim/tracim/doc/backend/setting.md

 A sample configuration file can be found at `/<absolute_path_to_tracim_repo>/backend/settings_saml2.json.sample`.

 When SAML auth is activated, a list of configured IdPs is displayed instead of the standard login form on the login page.
-If other login methods are available, the login form can be found in the list as `Classic Login`.
+If other login methods are available, the login form can be found in the list as `or use classical Login`.

 The different SAML endpoints are